 Distribution: N - Emil (Gasparo & Tretiach 1996, Tretiach 1997, Fariselli & al. 2020).
 C - Marc (Frati & Brunialti 2006, Panepinto & Tretiach 2014), Umb (Ravera & al. 2006b, Ravera & Puntillo 2014), Mol (Paoli & al. 2011).
 S - Camp (Ravera & al. 2019a), Pugl (Nimis & Tretiach 1999), Bas (Paoli & al. 2006), Cal (Tretiach 1997, Puntillo 1996, Aragón & Martínez 2002, Ravera & Puntillo 2014), Si (Panepinto & Tretiach 2014).

 Note: a recently-described a mild-temperate lichen which is certainly more widespread in Italy, especially on wayside trees in small settlements.
-The species, which is easily overlooked being almost always sterile, is included in the Italian red list of epiphytic lichens as “Data Deficient” (Nascimbene & al. 2013c).
+The species, which is easily overlooked being often sterile, is included in the Italian red list of epiphytic lichens as “Data Deficient” (Nascimbene & al. 2013c).

 Growth form: Crustose